 The City made us a promise in the 2022–2032 Comprehensive Plan.
 This vote would break it.

-A few years ago, the City of Lookout Mountain wrote down what kind of place we are and what kind of place we want to stay: "peaceful and beautiful and residential."
+A few years ago, the City of Lookout Mountain wrote down what kind of place we are and what kind of place we want to stay: "peaceful and beautiful residential."
 They published it.
 They adopted it.
 And in the same document, the City made a specific promise to the families who live here: any time someone asks the City to change a zoning rule, the City will check whether that change is consistent with the character identified in the Comprehensive Plan.
-The character identified is "peaceful and beautiful residential."

 A 160-foot mechanical lift tower, and eight more like it, built to grow attendance from roughly 500,000 visitors today to more than 800,000 per year, doesn't match that character.
 It isn't in any version of the plan the City wrote for our future.